volodymyrhudyma/blog/content/blog/2020-05-05-javascript-built-in-arrays-methods.md

 *does not change the original array*

-Checks if an array contains specified element:
+Checks if an array contains a specified element:

 ```javascript
 const numbers = [0, 1, 2, 5, 8, 10];